 Mason Jars are amazing and so versatile in the kitchen.
 When you are trying to turn your kitchen into a zero waste paradise, there is no going past mason jars.
 Here are 21 different uses for mason jars from our 31 days to zero waste challenge.
 Check it out if you need to find some more inspiration and let me know if I missed something in the comments.

 Related: 15 Actionable Zero Waste Kitchen Tips

-Make sure that when you buy mason jars, you get the ones that are freezable and preferably wide mouth jars since the narrow mouth doesn’t allow enough room for expansion.
+Make sure that when you buy mason jars, you get the ones that are freezable and preferably wide mouth mason jars since the narrow mouth doesn’t allow enough room for expansion.

 How to store or freeze food in a mason jar safely?

 It is always a good practice to leave your food outside or on the kitchen counter until it is cooled down a fair bit.
-You don’t want to pour steaming hot food into the jar.
+You don’t want to pour steaming hot liquid into the jar.

 2. Get the right size mason jar for the job

 There are quite a few different sizes of mason jars.
 For herbs and spices, we use a 4 oz mason jar.
 You don’t need to freeze those.